kemblesong/music-player-challenge/README.md

 ---

-## Part 2: Scrolling Song Library (~40 mins)
+## Part 2: Song Library (~40 mins)

-Build an interface for browsing a large song library with the following features:
+Build an interface for browsing a large song library.

+### Task 1: Fetch & Display Songs

 - Fetch all 10,000 songs from `/api/songs`
 - Display them in a scrollable list sorted A-Z
-- **Only render the visible items** (virtual scrolling)
-- The scrollbar should represent the full list height
+- Your solution should remain responsive with the full dataset

+### Task 2: Search

+- Add a search input to filter songs by title or artist
+- Results should update as the user types

+### Task 3: Alphabetical Jump

+- Display an A-Z navigation (e.g., clickable letters)
-- Clicking on the scrollbar should jump to that position
+- Clicking a letter scrolls to songs starting with that letter

-**Why virtual scrolling?** Rendering 10,000 DOM elements would freeze the browser.
-Only render what's visible!
+### Task 4: Group by Artist or Album

+- Add the ability to toggle grouping by artist or album
+- Display section headers for each group

 ---